wpmccormack/CASE_QUAK/MassScan/README.md

 # Bump Hunt Code

 For this code to work, you must set up and source Higgs Combine https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/.
 I did the recommended 10_2_X version.
 Setup instructions here: https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/#cc7-release-cmssw_10_2_x-recommended-version.
+Use the version within a CMSSW environment.
 Make sure to setup cms environment and cmsenv in the release's src/ folder where you've pulled combine before running the bump hunt code

 Important note: You need to copy the files in the scriptsForCombine/ directory here into the correct places in Combine.
 Or rather, there are places in the files in scriptsForCombine/ that do gSystem->Load for a .so file.
 This ia custom function.
 You'll need to change the hard-coded locations of the .so files to the correct places in your environment and recompile the Combine code